Ajayjam97/AzureWork/README.md

 <summary>Compute Services</summary>
 <ul>
  <li>Virtual Machines</li>
  Provides a virtual server running on a physical server by utilizing physical hardware and sharing resources using virtualization.
 It is a regular server that can be accessed using RDP or SSH protocols.
+Virtual machines can be created using below steps:
+ 1. Go to pricing calculator & add a VM.
+Check the price it is taking.
+ 2.

  <li>App Services</li>
  <li>AKS</li>